satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 (docs.google.com).
 We found the collaborative editing and reviewing through the use of these tools to be enjoyable and efficient, while exposing some of the above-mentioned limitations of code review systems for use in article review.
-Had we solicited many reviewers, we could have experienced more of the real-world challenges of such an open review system.
+Had we solicited many more reviewers, we could have experienced more of the real-world challenges of such an open review system.
 First, as in the content of this article, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews.
 Second, the authors reached a consensus on most issues, resulting in a very rapid process of writing and reviewing, without conflicts or deadlock.
 Third, the authors made decisions on remaining issues without seeking approval from all other reviewers.

+Even when implemented on a large scale, we expect that selfish motives would be washed out by the individual efforts of numerous reviewers, that rather than expect a consensus, metrics would quantify the quality of the reviews and comments on these reviews to make a decision, as discussed earlier.

 All three of these point to the problem of reviewers reaching a consensus so that the article could be published in a timely manner.
 This may be handled by not requiring a consensus, but instead by exploiting metrics that quantify the quality of the reviews and comments on these reviews to make a decision, as discussed earlier. --not limited to the review process!--

 we can perform experiments to see what the most efficient and useful handling of this -- just like OS projects do today...